FoxxMD/blog/_posts/2025-04-02-komodo-tips-tricks.md

 #### Migrating Configuration {#migrating-periphery-configuration}

-If you are using [`environment:` on the periphery container](https://komo.do/docs/setup/connect-servers#install-the-periphery-agent---container) in order to pass in configuration, EX `PERIPHERY_ROOT` or `PERIPHERY_PASSKEYS` etc.., you will need to **either**
+If you are using [`environment:` on the periphery container](https://komo.do/docs/setup/connect-servers#install-the-periphery-agent---container) for configuration, EX `PERIPHERY_ROOT` or `PERIPHERY_PASSKEYS` etc.., you will need to **either**

 a) convert these to a [`periphery.config.toml`](https://komo.do/docs/setup/connect-servers#configuration) file and place it in the [appropriate path](https://github.com/moghtech/komodo/tree/main/scripts#system-requires-root).
-If you are already using a `periphery.config.toml` file then just make sure to place it in the correct location.
+If you are already using a `periphery.config.toml` file then make sure to place it in the correct location.

 b) after installing systemd agent, create a [drop-in systemd file](https://blog.foxxmd.dev/posts/komodo-tips-tricks/#how-can-i-customize-systemd-periphery-agents) with `Environment=...` entries containing all the environmental configuration currently used in your periphery container